Stress can steal your peace of mind. Here are five quick-and-easy ways to calm down the next time you start to lose it.

 2. Slow it down

-Now that your breathing is under control, it is time to get your heart rate slowed down.
-Simple yoga moves can help with relaxation, according to Mandy Ingber, a celebrity fitness and wellness expert who teaches a yoga hybrid known as Yogalosophy.
+Now that your breathing is under control, get your heart rate slowed down.
+Simple yoga moves can help with relaxation, according to Mandy Ingber, a celebrity fitness and wellness expert who teaches a yoga hybrid that she calls yogalosophy.

 Waving arms and stretching hips are two good ways to help relieve stress from sitting all day, Ingber says.